-H. Development in Accordance With Permit Approval; Modifications; Permit Expiration
+H. Development in Accordance With Permit Approval; Modifications; Permit Expiration and building permits.

-Development shall not commence until the applicant has received all of the appropriate land use and development approvals (i.e., site design review approval) and building permits.
 Construction of public improvements shall not commence until the City has approved all required public improvement plans (e.g., utilities, streets, public land dedication, etc.).
 The City may require the applicant to enter into a development agreement (e.g., for phased developments and developments with required off-site public improvements), and may require bonding or other assurances for improvements, in accordance with ARTICLE XI.G.
 Development Review and Site Design Review approvals shall be subject to all of the following standards and limitations: